taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 `UUID=2865a236-ab20-4bdf-b15b-ffdb5ae60a93 /                       ext4    defaults,discard        1 1`

-**Method 2: cron job that periodically reaps data marked for deletion**
+**Method 2: Set up a cron job that periodically reaps data marked for deletion**

 For performance reasons, this is the recommended method UNLESS you have the TRIM systemd service available to you.